90-minute CPD

 1. Supporting teacher change: How I observe a lesson and give feedback

-Overview: I have coached teachers for 20 years, but only avoided being rubbish in the last 3.
+Overview: I have coached teachers for twenty years, but only avoided being rubbish in the last three.
 We dive deep into my coaching process.
 I share my specially designed lesson observation template, illustrating each section with examples from the teachers I have coached.
 We then look at how the evidence we collected during the lesson observation informs the structured coaching session that follows, supporting the teacher to develop new habits and routines.

-2. Supporting student change: Embedding routines
+2. Supporting student change: Embedding habits and routines

 Relevance: This workshop is suitable for classroom teachers from any subject or phase.